 Sciences of protection?

-(Centre for Science Studies, Lancaster University): how does control overcome complexity?
+Professor John Law (Centre for Science Studies, Lancaster University): how does control overcome complexity?
 The case study for this is the FMD outbreak centred on Pirbright.
 The response to the current FMD uses surveillance and biosecurity to reduce the complexity of interactions between animals and other actors in the agricultural system, and to reduce the speed of these interactions.
 But why are those interactions so fast and complex?
 Firstly the world is geographically and economically stratified into zones: disease free vs diseased.
 Secondly the links between animals, famrs, people, machinery and trading places are many.
 Some of these are proximate and some are long distance.

 Some comments on this: